pythonnz/charter/README.md

 The common seal of the Charity shall be held with the secretary.

-The seal can be used to verify documents on behalf of the Charity, either by the committee or officers of the committee at an AGM or special meeting, or by the president of the Charity if they deems it appropriate.
+The seal can be used to verify documents on behalf of the Charity, either by the committee or officers of the committee at an AGM or special meeting, or by the president of the Charity if they deem it appropriate.

 ## Rule 9